XanderHuggins/cv/index.md

 <br/><br/>

 ### Invited seminar presentations/lectures
-- `2022` *Groundwater-connected systems: A new approach for groundwater science and sustainability in social-ecological systems*.
-Presented to the Water and Development Research Group at Aalto University.
-Espoo, Finland.
+- Groundwater-connected systems: A new approach for groundwater science and sustainability in social-ecological systems.
+Presented to the *Water and Development Research Group* at **Aalto University** (Espoo, Finland) in August 2022.
-- `2022` *Groundwater-connected systems as complex adaptive social-ecological systems*.
-Delivered as part of IIASA's Water Security Research Group's World Water Day Meeting.
-Vienna, Austria.
+- Groundwater-connected systems as complex adaptive social-ecological systems.
+Presented to **IIASA**'s *Water Security Research Group* (Vienna, Austria) for World Water Day in March 2022.
-- `2022` *The global vulnerability of humans and ecosystems to insufficient freshwater availability*.
-Delivered as part of the Creating a Blue Dialogue Webinar Series: Third Annual Water Research Roundup, hosted by the POLIS Water Sustainability Project.
-Victoria, Canada.
+- The global vulnerability of humans and ecosystems to insufficient freshwater availability.
+Delivered as part of the **Creating a Blue Dialogue Webinar Series: Annual Water Research Roundup**, hosted by the *POLIS Water Sustainability Project* (Victoria, Canada) in March 2022.
-- `2022` *Engineering for sustainability in a complex world: The role of engineering in addressing grand sustainability challenges* for CIVE 400 (capstone design project course) at the University of Victoria.
-Victoria, Canada.
+- Engineering for sustainability in a complex world: The role of engineering in addressing grand sustainability challenges.
+Presented to **CIVE 400** (capstone undergraduate civil engineering design course) at the University of Victoria (Victoria, Canada) in January 2022.
-- `2021` *Groundwater Sustainability Science* for CIVE 445 (groundwater hydrology course) at the University of Victoria.
-Victoria, Canada.
+- Groundwater Sustainability Science.
+Presented to **CIVE 445** (fourth year civil engineering groundwater hydrology course) at the University of Victoria (Victoria, Canada) in April 2021.
 <br/><br/>

 ## Community invovlement, outreach & science communication